3b1b/3Blue1Brown.com/content/lessons/2017/essence-of-calculus/index.md

 {{<figure image="figure-12.08.png" video="figure-11.49-12.19.mp4" >}}{{</figure>}}

 That sliver can be pretty well approximated with a rectangle, one whose height is $x^2$ and whose width is $dx$.
-Well, for larger choices of $dx$ the approximation may not be that good, but for smaller and smaller choices of $dx$ that sliver will actually look more and more like a rectangle.
+Well, for larger choices of $dx$ the approximation may not be that good, but for smaller and smaller choices of $dx$ the error between the area of that sliver and the area of the approximating rectangle will become tiny compared to the area of the rectangle.

 This may prompt you to think about how $A(x)$ is related to $x^2$ in a pretty fun way.
 A change to the output of $A$, this little $dA$, is about equal to the height of the rectangle times its width.